 Lights, camera, action.
 Baby proofing is hard enough on a good day, but during the holidays in a New York City apartment, it can be totally overwhelming!
-Here are some tips By Rene Appelbaum, co-owner & founder of Baby Proofers Plus on how to baby proof this holiday season:
+Below are 6 ways to baby proof during the holidays by Rene Appelbaum, co-owner & founder of Baby Proofers Plus.

-- Never leave candles unattended.
 Be sure candles are not near curtains, drapes or blankets.
-Keep matches and lighters locked out of reach of children.
+Keep matches and lighters out of reach from toddlers.
 You may want to consider flameless, real wax, battery operated candles.
 They flicker and are scented like real candles without an actual flame.
 Great for creating the ambiance without the worry.

-- Keep alcohol (including baking extracts) out of reach and do not leave alcoholic drinks unattended.
-Remind guests and visiting relatives, especially those who are not around young children all the time, to be mindful of where they place their wine glass, egg nog and champagne.
+Remind guests and visiting relatives, especially those who are not around young children all the time, to be mindful of where they place their wine glass, eggnog and champagne.
 Also, as tired as you might be when the last guest has left, clean up food and all beverages to prevent an early rising toddler from finding leftover food, alcohol or tobacco (if you allow people to smoke in your home).
 And, remember, that the homes you visit may not be childproofed and you will need to keep your eyes out for danger spots.

-- The holiday season is a time for gift giving, be sure to remember to remove all bags, ribbons, bows and plastic after a gift is opened as you don’t want these items laying around since they can pose suffocation and choking hazards to a small child.
+Baby proof your home against these items, they can pose suffocation and choking hazards to a small child.
 Also, remember to watch for pull toys with strings that are more than 12 inches in length that an older sibling is playing with as it could be a strangulation hazard for babies.

 Baby Proofers Plus- The pioneer NYC/NJ child safety company.
 Keeping babies safer since 1993.